01 of 04

 02 of 04

-The first question that always gets asked about stripping paint is what to use.
-There are several options and the good news is that many of them are inexpensive, easy to acquire and very unlikely to cause any harm to most plastics.
+The first question that always gets asked about stripping paint is which paint stripper to use.
+There are several options and the good news is that many of them are inexpensive, easy to acquire, and very unlikely to cause any harm to most plastics.

-Isopropyl alcohol, window and "pine" general-purpose cleaners, and brake fluid are all common "not stripper" strippers used by model railroaders with success for years.
+Isopropyl alcohol, window and "pine" general-purpose cleaners, and brake fluid are all common household products that perform like paint strippers that have been used by model railroaders with success for years.
 Of course, there are also a variety of actual paint strippers on the market.
 Most of these have the same active ingredients as those other materials just in greater concentration or without the other additives.

 So how do you know which one is right for your project?
-Well if you've never done one before, you can start by asking around to see what has worked for others on similar models.
+Well if you have never paint stripped before, you can start by asking around to see what has worked for others on similar models.
 Some brands are known to react better to some strippers than others.
 Here are some other tips to protect your models:

-- Start with the least volatile option.
-91% or 99% isopropyl alcohol is unlikely to do any damage to most of the plastics used in model trains.
+- Start with the least volatile option: 91 percent or 99 percent isopropyl alcohol is unlikely to do any damage to most of the plastics used in model trains.
 Window cleaners are a close second.
-If the simple solutions don't work, you can step it up to something stronger.
+If these simple solutions do not work, you can step it up to something stronger.

-- Observe.
-You may not notice any changes immediately, but it's good to perform this work when you can check it frequently.
+- Observe: You may not notice any changes immediately, but it is good to perform this work when you have a few hours and can check it frequently.

-- Test first.
-Test the stripper on a part of the model that won't be seen just in case.
+- Test first: Test the stripper on a part of the model that will not be seen just in case.
 This might be the interior of the shell or the plastic sprue it was attached to.

-- Wash after stripping.
-After you've stripped the model, wash in warm soapy water to remove any stripping residue.
+- Wash after stripping: After you have stripped the model, wash in warm soapy water to remove any paint stripper residue.

-In addition to the stripper, you'll need only a few basic supplies to get started.
+In addition to the stripper, you will need a few basic supplies to get started: